8gradplus/msb_lecture/slides/database_architectures/slides.md

 --

-**Data Relationships in Relational Databases**
+**Data Table Relationships in Relational Databases**

 - <span style="color: orange;">One-to-One Relationship</span>: Each record in Table A is linked to one in Table B.
 - <span style="color: orange;">One-to-Many Relationship</span>: A single record in Table A relates to multiple records in Table B.
-- <span style="color: orange;">Many-to-Many Relationship</span>: Records in Table A relate to multiple records in Table B (typically using a linking table).
+- <span style="color: orange;">Many-to-Many Relationship</span>: Records in Table A relate to multiple records in Table B, typically using a linking table.
+(Remember Order - Product - Relation Table)

 --